-Types of evidence: written evidence, worksheet, question and answer, recorded discussion, quiz, observation, audio/visual evidence
+Types of evidence: written evidence, worksheet, test, question and answer, recorded discussion, quiz, observation, audio-visual evidence.

-Additional information: learners should be confident and competent with safe working practices in relation to their craft work.
-Learners' safe working practices will be secure across a suitable range of craft activities.
-They will be able to maintain required safe working practices as they progress with the development of their craft ideas.
-Learners' safe working practices must be maintained over time and there should be evidence to show this.
-Learners will be able to work safely and, by doing so, contribute to the safety of their studio or working environment.
+Additional information: the candidates should be confident and competent with safe working practices in relation to their craft work.
+The candidates' safe working practices will be secure across a suitable range of craft activities.
+They will now be able to maintain required safe working practices as they progress with the development of their craft ideas.
+The candidates' safe working practices must be maintained over time and there should be evidence to show this.
+The candidates will be able to work safely and by doing so contribute to the safety of their studio or working environment.
 They should be aware of risks around them to both themselves and others, working effectively to limit these accordingly.

-Learners' evidence may be presented in a traditional 2 dimensional and or combined 3 dimensional format, in a digital format or in a combination of both.
-All evidence types must be appropriately authenticated and show clear evidence of the individual learner's performance against the assessment criteria.
+The candidates' evidence may be presented in a traditional 2-dimensional and/or combined 3-dimensional format, in a digital format or in a combination of both.
+All evidence types must be appropriately authenticated and show clear evidence of the individual candidate's performance against the assessment criteria.